-Abstract Bipolar Disorder in adolescence has confused many professionals in the psychiatric field.
+The onset of Bipolar Disorder in adolescence has confused many professionals in the psychiatric field.
 The disorder is difficult to diagnose and was originally believed non-existent before adulthood.
-Dr. Richard Smith, Child Psychiatrist, attempts to explain why diagnosis is so difficult and what can be done to improve recognition of the disorder.
+Dr. Richard Smith, Child Psychiatrist, attempts to explain why diagnosis is so difficult in adolescence and what can be done to improve recognition of the disorder.

-In an article from Brown University, Richard Smith, M.D.
-Explains the difficult road of diagnosing bipolar disorder in children and adolescence.
-Smith explains that Dr. Puig-Antich and other researchers proved adolescents and children could have depression, an occurrence once thought impossible.
+In an article from Brown University, Richard Smith, M.D. explains the difficult road of diagnosing bipolar disorder in children and adolescence.
+Smith explains that Dr. Puig-Antich and other researchers proved adolescents and children could have depression, an occurrence once thought impossible too.
 During the 1970’s through 1980’s children and adolescents were believed incapable of having depression or bipolar disorder.
 Current research indicates that mania can also occur in adolescence, although there is still debate about diagnosing children with the disorder.

-Oppositional defiance disorder can also be diagnosed in a teen that is having aggression from bipolar disorder.
-Hypothyroidism (low thyroid function) will also mimic bipolar disorder since it can appear to be depression.
+Oppositional defiance disorder can also be diagnosed in a teen that is displaying aggression from bipolar disorder.
+Hypothyroidism (low thyroid function) will also mimic bipolar disorder since it can appear much like depression.
 Hyperthyroidism (over active thyroid) can mimic a manic episode and ADHD.
 Additional symptoms are present in teens that are not apparent in adulthood.
 As one can tell, it is not so easy to define bipolar disorder by symptoms alone.

-Bipolar disorder is usually diagnosed between the ages of 20 to 35 making it difficult and unusual for most teens to be accurately diagnosed.
-Many adolescents diagnosed with bipolar disorder are between the ages of 12 and 19, presenting their illness initially with a depressive episode, later to be diagnosed bipolar at the onset of their first manic episode as an adult.
-Most diagnoses in adolescence of bipolar disorder are due to heredity, behavior reported by family, and psychiatric observation.
+Bipolar disorder is usually diagnosed between the ages of 20 to 35 years old, making it difficult and unusual for most teens to be accurately diagnosed.
+Many adolescents diagnosed with bipolar disorder are between the ages of 12 and 19 years old, presenting their illness initially with a depressive episode, later to be diagnosed bipolar at the onset of their first manic episode as an adult.
+Most diagnoses in adolescence with bipolar disorder are due to heredity, behaviors reported by family members, and behavioral observations.
 Family history of bipolar disorder is very important.
-Symptoms reported by a patient do not give enough information to lead to an accurate diagnosis by themselves.
+Symptoms reported by a patient do not give enough information to lead to an accurate diagnosis.

 Adolescent bipolar disorder symptoms can be very different from adult bipolar disorder, causing misdiagnosis.
 In teens, symptoms ofter include rapid cycling.
 Rapid cycling, is defined as changes in mood in a single day from hypo-manic to depressive for more than four days.
-Teens may also initially have hallucinations that would not normally occur in an adult with bipolar disorder, mimicking schizophrenia.
-Bipolar disorder decreases information processing, this can be confused for defiance when an adolescent does not comply with requests from parents or teachers.
-A bipolar teen misdiagnosed as having ADHD, due to hyperactivity of mania, may be prescribed amphetamines which would increase mania and not help the actual problem.
+Teens may also initially have hallucinations that would not normally occur in an adult with bipolar disorder, which is a symptom that can be confused with schizophrenia.
+Bipolar disorder decreases information processing, which can be confused for defiance when an adolescent does not comply with requests from parents or teachers.
+A bipolar teen misdiagnosed as having ADHD, due to the hyperactivity typical of mania, may be prescribed amphetamines, which would increase mania and not help the actual problem.
 Misdiagnosis is an ongoing problem with bipolar disorder and often mistaken for other illnesses.
-The same symptoms in an adult, may be dismissed as “normal moody behavior” for a teenager.
+The same symptoms in an adult, may be dismissed as “normal moody behavior” in a teenager.1

 A manic episode in a teenager is recognized by an extremely elevated mood, either euphoric or aggressive.
 Manic symptoms in adolescence may exhibit as silliness, unusual happiness, or extreme irritability.
 Energy increases and the adolescent may be able to go without sleep or very little sleep without feeling tired.
-Increased talking, talking too much, too loud, or changing topics quickly are common in mania.
-Ability to concentrate is diminished and seems to jump from different subjects.
+Increased talking, talking too much, too loud, or changing topics quickly are common in mania among teens.
+Ability to concentrate is diminished and the young person seems to jump from different subjects when completing tasks.
 In extreme cases of mania, one may feel indestructible and participate in high risk-taking behavior.
 Most people experiencing mania will not report it to loved ones or physicians because they enjoy the feeling of being “high on life”.

 Treating mania is important since it may cause someone suffering from bipolar disorder to harm themselves.
-Elevated moods are usually followed by severe depression or suicidal idealization.
+Elevated moods are usually followed by severe depression or suicidal ideation.

-New, effective, methods of determining bipolar disorder are needed.
+New and more effective methods of diagnosing bipolar disorder among adolescents are needed.
 “If we too readily call a wide spectrum of difficult, moody behavior bipolar disorder, what might we be missing?
 We run the risk of treating things the same that are very different, entities that might need a very different approach in thinking about causation and remediation” (Smith 6).
 Brain imaging is one method that can identify bipolar disorder, though usually too expensive to be practical for most families of affected children.

 Reliance on feedback from close family members, genetics, and DSM criteria are still the most effective means we have today for diagnosis.
 A child has a five to ten percent increased risk for developing bipolar disorder if one biological parent has the disorder.
-Parents and teachers will often notice behavioral changes in an adolescent that they may not notice themselves.
-Most bipolar adolescents will meet a majority of DSM criteria for bipolar disorder, the ones that do not fall into one of these categories will need careful review from physicians to receive proper treatment.
+Parents and teachers will often notice behavioral changes in an adolescent that they may not be able to express or identify themselves.
+Most bipolar adolescents will meet a majority of DSM criteria for bipolar disorder.
+Those that do not fall into one of these categories will need careful review from physicians to receive proper treatment.
 Until better methods are discovered, families and physicians will continue to struggle with proper treatment for adolescent bipolar disorder.